 General Care of Animals

 - Never cut the throat of any animal.
-Otherwise it will be ruined for mounting.
+Otherwise it could be ruined for mounting.

-- Never use a black plastic bag for a fresh mammal, it will cause the hide to sweat and rot in a matter of hours.
+- Never use a black plastic bag for a fresh mammal, it could cause the hide to sweat and rot in a matter of hours.
 A cloth game bag is best.

 Your trophy should be taken care of within 24 hours of kill in warm weather.
 48 hours if cooler.
 If possible, skin or cape mammals and take to taxidermist or freeze until you can.